 In a 2018 report about sesame allergen labeling titled Seeds of Change, the food safety group the Center for Science in the Public Interest (CSPI) cited a survey of more than 50,000 U.S. households.

 The survey, conducted by pediatrician Dr. Ruchi Gupta and a team at Northwestern University, ranks sesame as the ninth most prevalent allergen after the eight most commonly diagnosed food allergens.
 The CSPI report also says more than 300,000 Americans live with a sesame allergy.

 Sesame’s inclusion in a food often isn’t obvious.
-Manufacturers may simply list sesame as a spice, natural flavor, tahini, benne and other names, Jennifer Jobrack, FARE’s vice president of education, advocacy and strategic alliances, points out.
+Manufacturers may simply list sesame as a spice, natural flavor, tahini, benne and other names, Jen Jobrack, FARE’s vice president of education, advocacy and strategic alliances, points out.